latolukasz/beeorm-doc/docs/guide/README.md

 }
 ```
 Code is getting even more complicated right?
 Now you should also remember to remove cache
+when a new user is created because we may cache "nil" value if someone tried to log in before using new
+usernameCode is getting even more complicated right?
+Now you should also remember to remove cache
-when new user is created because we may cache "nil" value if someone tried to log in before using new
+when a new user is created because we may cache "nil" value if someone tried to log in before using new
 username:

 ```go